 Applied behavior analysis was defined in 1968 as the scientific study of human behavior.
 It involves the application of practical interventions, based on learning theory, to influence and develop constructive behaviors within a society.
-Today, applied behavior analysis is a growing field of study at the forefront of understanding human behavior and social activity and treating a variety of behavioral disorders which are receiving increasing amounts of attention in the United States.
+Today, applied behavior analysis is a growing field of study at the forefront of understanding human behavior and social activity and treating a variety of behavioral disorders that are receiving increasing amounts of attention in the United States.
 Along with other disciplines in the field of psychology, applied behavior analysis represents a rich and highly rewarding set of career opportunities with lots of potential to make a powerful, positive impact in peoples’ lives.

 Applied Behavior Analysis Instructor

-Educational professionals are often overlooked in lists of viable careers, but in a growing field like applied behavior analysis the instructor’s position can be a rewarding specialty in itself.
-Applied behavior analysis instructors are needed not only to teach the discipline at the college level, but to provide ongoing training to professionals at hospitals and other institutions.
+Educational professionals are often overlooked in lists of viable careers, but in a growing field like applied behavior analysis, the instructor’s position can be a rewarding specialty in itself.
+Applied behavior analysis instructors are needed not only to teach the discipline at the college level but to provide ongoing training to professionals at hospitals and other institutions.
 Instructors make frequent advancements in the field, which can be presented at annual conferences, workshops, and seminars, and they enjoy significant opportunities for professional recognition and upward mobility.

 Applied Behavior Analysis Therapist

 An applied behavior analysis therapist is specifically trained to help encourage socially constructive and adaptive behavior through positive and nurturing reinforcement.
 Opportunities for therapists with a specialization in applied behavior analysis can be found at hospitals, universities, schools, and in the private practice field.
-This is a rewarding and fulfilling profession which offers significant compensation and ample professional recognition.
+This is a rewarding and fulfilling profession that offers significant compensation and ample professional recognition.

 Residential Applied Behavioral Analyst

 Not all opportunities for employment within the psychiatric field involve hospitals or schools.
 There are many types of institutions which see to the needs of patients in the long term.
 Residential applied behavior analysts are highly sought after in supportive housing programs for people with mental illness and other disabilities, as well as drug addiction treatment and recovery programs and facilities for abused foster children.
-The prison system and the juvenile offender system are also in need of dedicated specialists to help reform criminal behavior and re-integrate one-time offenders with the rest of society.
+The prison system and the juvenile offender system are also in need of dedicated specialists to help reform criminal behavior and reintegrate one-time offenders with the rest of society.